Arpa646/drag-drop--gallery2/README.md

 ## Description
-Its a image gallery.Here You can reorder any image using drag and drop.if you home on any image you can see a indicator checkbox by this you can select multiple image.After select you can delete multiple image.
+This project is an image gallery that offers a user-friendly experience.
+Users can effortlessly reorder images by simply dragging and dropping them into their desired positions.
+When hovering over an image, a convenient indicator checkbox becomes visible, enabling users to select multiple images simultaneously.
+This multi-select feature is a valuable addition, as it empowers users to efficiently manage their image gallery.
+Once they've made their selections, the option to delete the chosen images is readily available, enhancing the overall user experience and providing a simple yet powerful tool for image organization and management.

 ## Picture
 ![](https://raw.githubusercontent.com/Arpa646/drag-drop--gallery2/main/public/banner.png)